 Much Welsh costume was made of locally produced flannel, woven in stripes and checks at a local mill.

-The most distinctive feature of the Welsh costume, other than the hat, is the gown, often referred to in Wales and England as a bedgown (spelt phonetically in various ways in Welsh, most commonly now as betgwn).
+The most distinctive features of the Welsh costume, other than the hat, are the gown and bedgown (both often referred to in Wales as bedgown (spelt phonetically in various ways in Welsh, most commonly now as betgwn).

 This type of gown is found in 17th and 18th century illustrations of both rural and gentry women throughout Europe.
-This style of gown survived in Wales for longer than elsewhere and became adopted as part of the National Costume.
+It survived in Wales for longer than elsewhere and became adopted as part of the National Costume.

-(2) a loose T shaped form, rather like gowns found in other parts of the world (e.g. a kimono of Japan and the chapan of central Asia).
+A loose T shaped form, rather like gowns found in other parts of the world (e.g. a kimono of Japan and the chapan of central Asia).
 There is some evidence that such gowns were made for the poor by benevolent gentry during the late 19th and early 20th century.
-(Anon, (1789), 74; Anon, (1808)) This form was found in north-west and south-east Wales and were often of printed cotton.
+This form was found in north-west and south-east Wales and were often of printed cotton.
 They appear in many illustrations but few examples survive.

 These were normally full-length, of heavy flannel with vertical or occasionally horizontal stripes in bold colours, often reds and dark blue or black and white.

 There were long and often had large hoods (to cover the Welsh hat).
 Blue woollen cloaks were far more common in Wales than red ones until the end of the 19th Century when red became more common.

 A variety of shawls were worn in Wales

 Made of wool in natural colours with a fringe all round.
 This was folded to form either a triangle or a rectangle and worn over the shoulders.

 (2) Whittle (no known Welsh word for this)